 If traveling alone to Italy with a child with a surname different than yours, make sure you have official proof of your relationship with them such as a birth cert with your name as the mother / father / guardian and supporting documents proving you are allowed to cross borders with them.

-This documents will be requested at border control and you may be denied entrance / departure if you cannot supply them (this is an anti trafficking measure).
+These documents will be requested at border control and you may be denied entrance / departure if you cannot supply them (this is an anti- trafficking measure).

 Please check with the relevant authorities to get up to date information on your specific situation.